sophlanz/translate-deepL/README.md

 # Language Learning AI
 ## Live Demo: https://ai-lengua.vercel.app/
 ## Description
-Translate from any language into a variety of languages using an AI API, and listen to the translation read by a human-like AI voice.
-Recieve an AI generated prompt to spark ideas for writing a text in the target language, and then recieve AI grammar feedback.
+Translate from any language into a variety of languages using DeepL's AI API, and listen to the translation read by a human-like AI voice using Play.ht Api.
+Recieve an AI generated prompt from the GPT-3 API to spark ideas for writing a text in the target language, and then recieve AI grammar feedback.
 Sign in, and create decks with vocabulary words to refer to later for studying.
 ## Tools and Technologies
 - Javascript
 - HTML